RishabhkmrRK/Actors-Image-Classification/README.md

 #Actor_image_classification_with_model_deployment
 (#sklearn #web-scrapping #heruko #ML)

-This project involves the training and deploying a machine learning model to classifying the actors of TV show "The Big Bang Theory".
+This project involves the training and deploying a machine learning model to classifying the image of actors of TV show "The Big Bang Theory".